-Coping with loneliness can be one of the biggest challenges when living abroad.
+Beating loneliness can be one of the biggest challenges when living abroad.

 Having lived abroad four times – first in S. Korea, then in Thailand (2 different cities), U.S.A. and now Germany (2 different cities) I have found a few different things that have worked well for me.

 Create one through Meetup.com or Facebook Groups.
 It just takes a few minutes and is free to do.
 You can create a group for whatever your interests.
-Whether it be around cultural events, hiking in the Alps, sporting events or bringing coffee lovers together .
-Chances are if you feel there is no group that meets your interests in your area you are not the only one.
+Whether it be around cultural events, hiking in the Alps, sporting events, bringing coffee lovers together or finding other entrepreneurs to co-work with at cute cafes.

 There are online book clubs and groups for almost every activity under the sun.
 I’m a member of a couple of travel blogging groups.
-The fellow travel bloggers I have “met” through these groups have provided with me with a sense of connection.
+The fellow travel bloggers I have “met” through these groups have provided me with a sense of connection.

 2. Connect with Other Expats Through Blogs/Expat Facebook Groups

 There’s no shortage of expat blogs and Facebook groups devoted to expats living in the same location.
-By reading through a few posts it should become fairly clear to you whether you have anything in common with that person.
+By reading through a few posts, it should become fairly clear to you whether you have anything in common with that person.

 If you find that you relate to someone, contact them to see if they’re interested in meeting.
 I met a good friend in Munich this way and was grateful that she reached out.
-In a Facebook group you may find that there’s already an established event that you can attend.
+In a Facebook group, you may find that there’s already an established event that you can attend.

 3. Make the First Move

 I started extending invitations to people I had met through various events.
 Before long I was organizing day trips to explore the region with a couple of girls.
 They became friends in the process.
-Although none of us live in Stuttgart any longer, we’re still in touch.
+Although none of us are in Stuttgart any longer, we’re still in touch.

 4. Take a Class